Skip to main content

 Cooperative Housing

 Individuals interested in home ownership, for personal and economic benefits and also for the social benefits a community can offer, may organize to form a kind of corporation called a cooperative or co-op.
 Members don’t own their individual units; rather, they own one share in the cooperative and have one vote at general membership meetings.
 Members sell their share back when they move out.
 After co-op members elect a board of directors, the board may hire a property manager, contract for needed services, or decide that members will manage the services on a volunteer basis.
 The co-op is eligible for financial assistance or low-cost loans from the government.
 Shared leadership and responsibilities, including rules and regulations of the co-op, are important factors to consider before choosing to participate in a housing co-op.
-Your son or daughter may want to also look at the activities and interests of the other members for compatibility.
+Your young adult may want to also look at the activities and interests of the other members for compatibility.

 Resources